dentarg/auth0-blog/_posts/2016-11-14-chromedevsummit-summary.markdown

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Oh my goodness statement breakpoints<a href="https://twitter.com/hashtag/ChromeDevSummit?src=hash">#ChromeDevSummit</a> <a href="https://t.co/eoJ9baG8YG">pic.twitter.com/eoJ9baG8YG</a></p>&mdash; Jason Miller, Mr 🦊 (@_developit) <a href="https://twitter.com/_developit/status/796839609481199616">November 10, 2016</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

-**[Taylor Savage](https://twitter.com/taylorthesavage)** and [Monica Dinculescu](https://notwaldorf) talked about [Polymer](https://www.polymer-project.org/1.0/) and Web Components.
+**[Taylor Savage](https://twitter.com/taylorthesavage)** and **[Monica Dinculescu](https://notwaldorf)** talked about [Polymer](https://www.polymer-project.org/1.0/) and Web Components.
 They talked about how several browsers now support Shadow DOM and Custom elements.
 Taylor highlighted organizations that use Polymer actively.
 Companies like *BBVA*, *Coca-cola*, *EA*, *Predix* and *Google*.
 Want to learn how to use Polymer?
 Check out this [excellent tutorial](https://auth0.com/blog/build-your-first-app-with-polymer-and-web-components/) to get started.
-In addition, check out their session [here](https://developer.chrome.com/devsummit/schedule/sessions/web-components-and-polymer)
+In addition, check out their session [here](https://developer.chrome.com/devsummit/schedule/sessions/web-components-and-polymer).

 **[Alex Russell](https://twitter.com/slightlylate)**, Software Engineer, Chrome gave a talk on *Progressive Performance*.
 He was really passionate about testing apps performance on slow networks and low-power devices.
 Alex admonished developers not to assume that their high-end devices are used extensively by the general populace.
 After testing on the browser with the available online tools, he stated that developers should still strive to test on real devices because cases such as network and cpu throttling can be accurately measured there.
 He also stated that *53% of visits are abandoned if a mobile site takes more than three seconds to load.*  Check out his session [here](https://developer.chrome.com/devsummit/schedule/sessions/progressive-performance).